-In the history of waste management legislation in South Africa, there has been a gap as far as coordination of the implementation of the regulations or legislation is concerned.
-As a result, most legislative provisions were not sufficiently enforced or implemented in all spheres of government.
-The Waste Act adopts a new concept by introducing waste management officers' at all three spheres of government who will be responsible for the coordination of the waste management function.
-This was informed by a series of studies including a study which was conducted by the then Department of Environmental Affairs and Tourism (DEAT) in 2007 titled "Assessment of the status of waste service delivery and capacity at the local government level".
+In the history of environmental legislation in South Africa, there has been a gap as far as coordination of the implementation of the regulations or legislation is concerned.
+As a result, most legislative frameworks were not sufficiently enforced or implemented in all spheres of government.
+The Waste Act introduces a dimension shift in terms of introducing the concept of waste management officers at all spheres of government who will be responsible for the coordination of waste management functions.
+This was informed by a series of studies including a study which was conducted by DEAT in 2007 titled "Assessment of the status of waste service delivery and capacity at the local government level".
 The study amongst other things discovered discrepancies in as far as capacity is concerned.
-It also indicated that the primary obstacle to a sustainable waste management service at a municipal level is the lack of 'in house' capacity to run the service in an efficient and effective manner as well as the lack of knowledge to move the service from an 'end of pipe' scenario to a waste minimisation approach.
+It also indicated that the primary obstacle to a sustainable waste management service at a municipal level is the lack of 'in house' capacity to run the service in an efficient and effective manner as well as the lack of knowledge to move the service from an 'end of pipe' scenario to a waste minimization approach.
 In order to achieve this objective, there must be a resolve to strengthen the municipality's capacity (DEAT: 2007).
 The provision for the designation of WMO seeks to contribute to efforts of addressing capacity challenges which does not only affect local government, but affects all spheres of government.
 The designation of WMOs at all spheres of government will assist in closing communication gaps in the implementation of the Act and provision of waste services to the public.